 ICANN:Deleted, merged

 JCA: The lack of production of content in local languages threatens the local cultures and life styles.
+Development and promotion of language technologies in minority languages.

 Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.